 Welcome

-My dissertation is titled "The Shape of Moral Understanding: Practical Reasoning Informed by Perception and Language."
-In the dissertation, I argue for a novel account of moral understanding that demonstrates why moral understanding should be considered tantamount to eudaimonistic practical reasoning.
-On my view, practical reasoning entails, alongside deliberative thought, the theoretical thought involved in accurate comprehension of our circumstances and appropriate sensitivity toward the moral features of the world.
-Over 9 chapters, the project covers the topics of moral understanding, moral perception, moral articulation, moral inquiry, and moral education.
+In my dissertation, "The Shape of Moral Understanding: Practical Reasoning Informed by Perception and Language," I develop a novel account of moral understanding that emphasizes non-propositional moral meaning—its grasp and articulation.
+My account is grounded in an analysis of Aristotelian practical reasoning, where I draw particularly on lesser-discussed intellectual virtues in Aristotle entailing other-regarding comprehension (sunesis) and sensitivity toward moral salience (gnome).On my view, practical reasoning entails, alongside deliberative thought, the theoretical thought involved inaccurate comprehension of our circumstances and appropriate sensitivity toward the moral features of the world.

 In my spare time, I enjoy film photography, rock climbing, cooking, films, literature, and design.